AhmedAbdulwasi/FinanceHelp/README.md

 ## Why?
 This was an assignment from one of my classes and I thought of sharing that project to GitHub.
+I also wanted to dive into I/O and how to open, read, append and write on files.

 ## Languages and Technologies